BEER IN THE PHILIPPINES

 Civet coffee that sells for $700 a kilogram is produced in the Philippines.
 Reporting from Indang in the Philippines, Oliver Teves of Associated Press wrote: “Its origins might put off some coffee drinkers, but an exotic bean that draws top dollar from connoisseurs is plucked from animal droppings.
 Not just any animal.
 The coffee comes from beans eaten but undigested by the palm civet, a nocturnal, fruit-eating cousin of the mongoose that roams tropical forests.
 Civet coffee, which some aficionados consider among the world's best, sells for as much as $300 a pound in the United States.
 Only 550 pounds are produced worldwide each year, said Antonio Reyes, executive director of the International Coffee Organization Certifying Agency.
 [Source: Oliver Teves, Associated Press, January 02, 2005 \~/]

-“Although civets normally eat sugar palm nuts, they prefer the ripest coffee cherries during harvest season, which runs from December to March.
-The beans pass through their systems undigested and are deposited as sausage-like clumps onto the forest floor.
-Reyes says the civet's digestive process, particularly the enzymes in its stomach, probably gives the brew its distinctive flavor and aroma.
-"It's a special type of post-harvest processing.
-It has been processed in a very natural way," he said. \~/
+Civets normally feed on sugar palm nuts, but during the harvest season—from December to March—they prefer the ripest coffee cherries.
+After the cherries are eaten, the beans pass through the animals’ digestive systems undigested and are later deposited on the forest floor in sausage-like clumps.
+Reyes says the civet’s digestive process, particularly the enzymes in its stomach, likely gives the coffee its distinctive flavor and aroma.
+“It's a special type of post-harvest processing.
+It has been processed in a very natural way,” he said.

-“Civet coffee in the cup has a "chocolaty aroma and the taste is bold and nutty," said Alvira "Vie" Reyes, a businesswoman who sells the exotic beans.
-Other fans describe civet coffee as full-bodied with medium acidity and no bitter aftertaste.
-Reyes and her husband, Basil, who are not related to Antonio Reyes, are trying to reheat local interest in producing civet coffee around Indang, a coffee- and sugar palm-producing town in Cavite province south of Manila.
-Elders here say people used to gather civet droppings so that their families could still have coffee even if they sold all their conventionally harvested beans. \~/
+“Civet coffee in the cup has a ‘chocolaty aroma and the taste is bold and nutty,’” said Alvira “Vie” Reyes, a businesswoman who sells the exotic beans.
+Other enthusiasts describe civet coffee as full-bodied, with medium acidity and no bitter aftertaste.
+Reyes and her husband, Basil—who are not related to Antonio Reyes—have been trying to revive local interest in producing civet coffee around Indang, a coffee- and sugar palm-producing town in Cavite province south of Manila.
+Elders in the area say people once collected civet droppings so their families could still drink coffee even after selling all their conventionally harvested beans.